Q. What does a virtual advocacy event entail?

 Q. I am not comfortable public speaking; what will be required of me?

-A. Your appointments will either be with just one legislative staff person, making the one-on-one more comfortable or you can choose to be part of a larger group.
+A. Your virtual appointments will either be with just one legislative staff person, making the one-on-one more comfortable or you can choose to be part of a larger group.
 The group will ask for one person to be the lead speaker.

 Q. Are family building professionals allowed to come – such as doctors, mental health professionals, attorneys, etc?